shown in other instead.

 4. Specifying Parameters of Point Objects#

-In this step, we are going to set objects that will be generated and placed across the surface of the landscape according to the data filtered by the tag.
+In this step, we are going to set objects that will be generated and placed across the surface of the terrain according to the data filtered by the tag.

-In the Objects window, click Add to add the object that will be generated on the landscape based on the vector data specified for it.
+In the Objects window, click Add to add the object that will be generated on the terrain based on the vector data specified for it.
 The dialog window will open: